hhourston/ios_profile_data_visualization/README.md

 11. Make scatter plots of the annually-averaged oxygen on the density surfaces defined in step 8 (as in Crawford and Pena, 2021)
       1. Include a best-fit line through the set of annually-averaged oxygen points for each potential density anomaly surface

 The first step involving the assembly of netCDF CTD data into a CSV table also includes unit conversions as needed.
 If not already the case, salinity is converted into PSS-78 and oxygen is converted into $\mu mol/kg$.
-Temperature and fluorescence units are kept as degrees Celsius and $mg/m^3$, respectively.
+Temperature units are kept as degrees Celsius.
 \
 The latitude and longitude of each profile are checked to ensure that all are within +/- 0.075 decimal degrees of the median station coordinates.
 The median is used instead of the mean here because the former is robust to outliers.
 \
 The depth, range, and gradient checks are taken from the NCEI WOA18.
-\

 # References
 Crawford, B. and Pena, A. (2021).
 Oxygen in subsurface waters on the B.C.
 Shelf.
 In *State of the Physical, Biological and Selected Fishery Resources of Pacific Canadian Marine Ecosystems in 2020*, edited by J. L. Boldt, A. Javorski and P. C. Chandler. https://waves-vagues.dfo-mpo.gc.ca/library-bibliotheque/4098297x.pdf